 Ready to make 2021 the year you finally prove your creditworthiness?
 Or are you looking to recover from a 2020 setback?
 Here’s how to build good credit in 10 steps.

 1. Stay on Top of Your Credit Reports

 It’s essential to monitor your credit reports, especially if you received a hardship agreement from a lender due to COVID-19.
 Under the CARES Act rules, lenders are supposed to report your account as paid in full while the agreement is in effect, as long as you weren’t already delinquent.
 But mistakes happen.
 Even in normal times, about 1 in 5 credit reports contained inaccurate information.

-Through April 2021, you can get one free credit report per week from each bureau.
+Due to the pandemic, you can currently get one free credit report per week from each bureau.
 (Typically, you’re only entitled to one free credit report per year from each bureau.)
 Make sure you access your reports at AnnualCreditReport.com, rather than one of the many websites that offer “free” credit scores but will make you put down your credit card number to sign up for a trial.
 File a dispute with the bureaus if you find anything you think is inaccurate or any accounts you don’t recognize.